All Episodes Plain Text Favourite

 They're asking for legislation that the attorney general in these situations can take over and prosecute the case.

-Now, these are people from Virginia tell me uh tell me why they wouldn't prosecute a guy that goes into a little girl's bathroom.
+Tell me why they wouldn't prosecute a guy that goes into a little girl's bathroom.

-Where's the where's the sympathy?
+Where's the sympathy?

-Where's the forget sympathy?
+Where's the forget sympathy.

 Where's the protection of young children?